AnkS4/Traffic-Sign-Classifier/README.md

 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

+#### 2. Include an exploratory visualization of the dataset.

+Here is an exploratory visualization of the data set.
+It is a bar chart showing how the data ...

+![alt text][bar_chart.png]